 Here are some frequently asked questions about the wild parrots found in Brooklyn.
-They are excerpted from my e-book (which you can read Free on Kindle), with updates made somewhat frequently so that this page remains accurate.
+Most are excerpted from my e-book (which you can read Free on Kindle), with updates made somewhat frequently so that this page remains accurate.

 The Monk Parakeet, also known as the Quaker Parrot, is an adaptable, hardy bird from South America noted for its intelligence, sociability, creative approach to nest-building, and general resourcefulness.
 They were first detected in the wild in New York City in the late 1960s, and continue to be seen around Brooklyn, Queens, the Bronx, and occasionally in Manhattan.

 Quaker Parrots (whose official Latin name is Myiopsitta Monachus) are unusually capable of adapting to new environments.
 They’re the only kind of parrot that can build free-standing nests almost anywhere –- in cliffs, trees, power transmission poles, steeples, radio towers, and other human-made structures.
 This gives them a strong advantage in New York’s urban environment.